segfly-oss/graml/README.md

 ```

 ### Entity Properties
-The _optional_ entity sections allow the assignemtn of properties and values to nodes and edges in the graph section.
+The _optional_ entity sections allow the assignemtn of properties and values to vertices and edges in the graph section.

 ```yaml
 vertices: